chantzos/__/README.md

 gained knowledge.
 At the end, the user usually becomes a follower of other people
 choises, like them or not.
 If he has enough motivation she could try other solutions,
 other applications, other desktop environments, other window managers, other operating
 systems.
-That quite probably, means different switches, libraries, interface, keybindings,
+That (quite probably) means different switches, libraries, interface, keybindings,
 menus, philosophy ... and again and again ...

 So, ideally.